Häggenschwil-Winden railway station

 Häggenschwil-Winden railway station (Bahnhof Häggenschwil-Winden) is a railway station in Egnach, in the Swiss canton of Thurgau.
 The station sits just over the border from the Canton of St. Gallen, and its name comes from the St. Gallen municipality of Häggenschwil and village of Winden in Egnach.
-It is an intermediate stop on the Bodensee–Toggenburg line and is served by local trains only.
+It is an intermediate stop on the Bodensee–Toggenburg line and is served as a request stop by local trains only.

 Services

 Häggenschwil-Winden is served by the S1 of the St. Gallen S-Bahn: